vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

 Fabrikam is an automotive parts manufacturer based in the United States.
 They are an OEM manufacturer of parts for commercial vehicles.
 They have manufacturing plants throughout the US and Mexico.
 Fabrikam competes globally with other manufacturers for contracts, this highly competitive environment makes Fabrikam very price sensitive.

-Fabrikam is preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand their options for upgrade and migration.
+"We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration.", Sloane Peterson, Fabrikam CIO

 Fabrikam does not have a complete company wide inventory of the number of servers and applications running on legacy software and many of the systems are undocumented and not well understood by IT staff.
 They want to understand their current workloads and they would like to take advantage of the cloud where appropriate.

 Fabrikam currently has many legacy applications that are running on Windows Server 2008 including a line of business inventory management system that also leverages SQL Server 2008.
 The inventory management system is considered a mission critical application.
 It is highly complex and is leveraged by various parts of the business with many upstream and downstream dependencies.
 Some of these dependencies are Linux systems.
 Because many of these systems are critical to the business they need to understand the business continuity and disaster recovery options when upgrading in place or migrating to the cloud.

+The Inventory Management system is one of the most critical systems at Fabrikam.
+It was originally architected when the company was much smaller.
+It currently runs on Windows Server 2008 R2 with a separate SQL Server 2008 backend.
+The application team that supports it would ultimately like to rearchitect the system for better scalability and to take better advantage of new innovations in inventory tracking.
+They see cloud technologies as a good fit for this type of application but they lack the experience, expertise and time to rebuild the application right now.

+They would like a short term plan to maintain support of the system while the application team reskills and gains experience in Azure.

+They would also like a long term plan to take advantage of the new advancements in SQL Server while still getting the most out of their Azure investment by minimizing the administrative overhead.

+"We would love to take advantage of the cloud to minimize the administrative overhead of the Inventory Management System, we simply cannot get all of the dependencies sorted out before the official end of support."
+Frances Bradley, Manager Inventory Applications

 ### Customer needs